Intraperitoneal Transmitter (A3054) Manual

 Description

-[11-FEB-26] The Intraperitoneal Transmitter (IPT, A3054) is an implantable telemetry sensor currently under development at Open Source Instruments Inc. The IPT provides three ECoG/LFP/EEG inputs with shared reference potential, a single EMG/ECG input with its own reference potential, an accelerometer, and a thermometer.
-It is pill-shaped and provides stainless steel suture loops so that it may be secured within the intraperitonal cavity.
-The IPT can be programmed at the factory to enable and tansmit any combination measurements form its available sensors, or it can be re-programmed while implanted using its on-board crystal radio.
-Its ECoG inputs can be configured for AC or DC coupling, and for bandwidth 20, 40, 80, or 160 Hz at 64, 128, 256, and 512 SPS (samples per second) respectively.
-Its accelerometer can be disabled, or enabled to provide a 1 SPS scalar activity measurement, or configured to provide a three-dimensional acceleration measurement at 32 SPS or at 128 SPS.
-Its temperature sensor can be disabled or enable to provide 1 SPS of body temperature with absolute accuracy ±0.05°C.
+[04-MAR-26] The Intraperitoneal Transmitter (IPT, A3054) is a pill-shaped implantable telemetry sensor designed for implantation within the peritoneal cavity of a mouse or rat.
+The A3054 Family of IPTs is the first family in our Second Generation of telemetry sensors, and is currently in development.
+The IPT provides three ECoG/LFP/EEG inputs with shared reference potential, a single EMG/ECG input with its own reference potential, an accelerometer, and a thermometer.
+Its pill-shaped, silicone-coated body provides stainless steel suture loops so that it may be secured within the peritonal cavity.
+The IPT can be programmed at the factory to tansmit any combination of measurements from its available sensors.
+It can be turned on and off and re-programmed while implanted using its on-board crystal radio.
+Its ECoG amplifiers can be configured with AC or DC inputs, and they can be configured for any of the bandwidths 20, 40, 80, and 160 Hz.
+For these bandwidths, the ECoG signals will be transmitted at 64, 128, 256, and 512 SPS (samples per second) respectively.
+The A3054's accelerometer can be configured to provide 1 SPS of scalar activity measurement, or it can be configured to provide a one, two, or three-dimensional acceleration measurement with sample rate 32 SPS or 128 SPS per axis.
+The A3054's temperature sensor can be enabled to provide 1 SPS of body temperature with absolute accuracy ±0.05°C.

 Figure: Intraperitoneal Transmitter (IPT, A3054) Design Sketch